 Don’t get pulled into a battle of wits based upon sovereign citizen rhetoric.
 Many of them speak as if they are reading from a script.
 Often, their mantra is intended simply to throw you off your game.
 Too often our egos kick in whenever our authority is challenged and we end up arrogantly contributing to the escalation of an argument rather than guiding its de-escalation.

 I encourage you to be knowledgeable about the Constitution, the laws of your state and your enforcement options.
 With sovereign citizens, I suggest you try to de-escalate any situation when you have the opportunity.
 Also, recognize that the sovereign citizen may attempt to videotape your encounter.

 Don’t engage in an argument.
 Explain your purpose or intentions as you would in any other circumstance.
 The fact that you are being challenged does not change your training or what lawful enforcement actions are available to you.

 On YouTube and other internet sites, there are some great examples of officer/sovereign encounters where officers remain professional and task oriented despite being confronted and challenged.

-I also encourage you to take a moment and watch a brief safety video offered by West Memphis Police Chief Bob Paudert, father of Sergeant Brandon Paudert, regarding the dangers of sovereign citizens.
+I also encourage you to take a moment and watch this brief safety video offered by West Memphis Police Chief Bob Paudert, father of Sergeant Brandon Paudert, regarding the dangers of sovereign citizens: